Fountain of Neptune, Florence: Vandalism and Restoration

-The Fountain of Neptune began to suffer damages from almost the moment it was unveiled.
-Shortly after the unveiling, locals began to use the fountain as a washbasin for inkpots and laundry, causing a damage and discoloration to the marble.
-The fountain suffered a great deal of vandalism between 1580-1989.
+The Fountain of Neptune began to suffer damage from almost the moment it was unveiled, as locals began to use it as a washbasin for inkpots and laundry, causing damage and discoloration to the marble.
 In 1580, almost the entire fountain was vandalized, leaving only a few figures untouched.
-The fountain was then damaged during celebrations in 1830 and 1848.
-Over the course of the 1980s there were several occasions in which the horses were damaged and another incident where Neptune's shoulder was painted after Italy won the World Cup in 1982.
-Finally, on August 3, 2005, a vandal attempted to climb Neptune which resulted in the loss of a hand, a broken trident and damage to the chariot.
-As a result of the damage the fountain endured over the years, the city implemented stricter security measures in 2007 and 2009 by installing CCTV and increasing police patrols to help prevent vandalism.
+It was damaged during celebrations in 1830 and 1848.
+During the 1980s, the horses were damaged several times.
+In 1982, Neptune's shoulder was painted after Italy won the World Cup.
+In 2005, a vandal attempted to climb Neptune, resulting in the loss of a hand, a broken trident and damage to the chariot.
+As a result, the city implemented stricter security measures in 2007 and 2009 by installing CCTV and increasing police patrols.

-The Ferragamo family have long been patrons of the arts and have donated copious amounts of money towards the restoration of Florentine art.
-Salvatore Ferragamo played a large role in the 2019 restoration of the Fountain of Neptune by donating 1.5 million euros to the project.
-Because of the new Art Bonus program started in 2014, private donors such as Ferragamo are now able to receive a tax deduction for any donations made toward the city's art restoration efforts.
-Thanks to Ferragamo's generous donation, the long overdue restoration of the fountain began in early 2017 and was completed in 2019.
-During the restoration the pump that had not functioned since 1987 was finally replaced with a new stainless-steel system.
-Other repairs included removing stains from the marble, patching cracks and restoring rusted bronze figures.
+In 2017, Salvatore Ferragamo donated 1.5m for restoration of the fountain, which was completed in 2019.
+Repairs included a new pump, removing stains from the marble, patching cracks, and restoring rusted bronze figures.